jischr/taraforboulder/content/en/endorsements/content/Quotes.md

 ---
-title: "Hear What People are Saying"
+title: "Hear What People Said in 2023"
 description: ""
 lead: ""
 date: 2020-10-06T08:48:57+00:00